danielmrk/hospital_process_automation/README.md

 - B4
 - ER

 The arrivaltime has to be given in minutes.
+In addition the patients have to arrive in chronological order.
 The global time counting starts at 0 and ends after one year.
 The initial start for arrivalTime is 500 minutes which is approximately 8:20 AM.

 ## Functionality and Background